oglimmer/fulgens/README.md

 Now try `./run_local.sh -f -t tomcat:docker` to run the Tomcat inside a Docker container.
 Or `./run_local.sh -f -b docker` to build inside Docker, but run on your local machine.

+Also checkout `./run_local.sh -h` to see all available options.

 ## Supported software

 A Fulgensfile defines all software components needed to run a project.
 Supported software is